neuroverse-fm/neuropilot/README.md

 *Requires Permission: [Create](vscode://settings/neuropilot.permission.create).*

 Creates a new folder in the workspace.
-A folder starting with a dot cannot be created this way.
+A folder starting with a dot cannot be created this way unless [*Allow Unsafe Paths*](vscode://settings/neuropilot.allowUnsafePaths) is activated.

 #### `rename_file_or_folder`

 *Requires Permission: [Rename](vscode://settings/neuropilot.permission.rename).*

 Renames a file or folder in the workspace.
-By default his cannot rename to or from a name starting with a dot, or within a folder that starts with a dot.
+This cannot rename to or from a name starting with a dot, or within a folder that starts with a dot, unless [*Allow Unsafe Paths*](vscode://settings/neuropilot.allowUnsafePaths) is activated.

 #### `delete_file_or_folder`

 *Requires Permission: [Delete](vscode://settings/neuropilot.permission.delete).*

 Deletes a file or folder in the workspace.
-By default, this cannot delete anything starting with a dot, or inside a folder starting with a dot.
+This cannot delete anything starting with a dot, or inside a folder starting with a dot, unless [*Allow Unsafe Paths*](vscode://settings/neuropilot.allowUnsafePaths) is activated.

 ### Git Interactions